poldrack/reproducible-coding-workshop/setup/windows.md

 From this point on whenever the instructions specify to "open a terminal" please assume you are supposed to open the Ubuntu application.

-### Bash shell

-You already have it, now that you’ve installed the WSL!

 ### Git

 You already have it, now that you’ve installed the WSL!